 5. Add a few personal details

 Are you a dog owner?
 Do you like to paint in your spare time?
 Do you have a passion for skiing?
 It may seem unprofessional to include little details like these, but a biography page that only lists work-related information about you isn’t offering a complete introduction.
 It’s easy to skim through someone’s professional experience and not feel as if you’ve learned anything personal about them.
-Briefly mentioning something interesting about who you are or what you like to makes your “About Me” page more memorable.
+Briefly mentioning something interesting about who you are or what you like, or other talent and skills to make your “About Me” page more memorable.

 Caitlin Worthington’s portfolio